 Congress could balance the budget by making strategic cuts, ending wasteful subsidies, closing special-interest tax loopholes, and ensuring that large corporations and the wealthiest Americans pay their fair share.

 Balanced Budget Amendment

-In 1995, DeFazio was one of only a few Democrats to vote for a balanced budget amendment.
-He supported such drastic action because his colleagues were not willing to make tough decisions.
-While it passed in the House, it failed by one vote in the Senate.
-Had it passed in 1995, we would not be in the fiscal mess we are in today.
+In 1995, and again in 2011, DeFazio was one of only a few Democrats to vote for a balanced budget amendment.
+He supported such action because his colleagues on both sides of the aisle were not willing to make tough decisions.
+While both balanced budget amendments passed the House, they failed in the Senate.
+Had they passed, we would not be in the fiscal mess we are in today.

 Audit the Pentagon

 Throughout his time in Congress, DeFazio has been one of the most outspoken members of Congress on Pentagon waste and abuse of taxpayer funding.
 While DeFazio believes DOD should have the funds it needs to protect our nation and provide well-deserved pay raises and benefits to our troops and veterans, DeFazio opposes our current bloated defense spending